 Baking with Flaxseed: Our Favorite Healthy Baking Swaps

 Fall has officially arrived and surely you’ll be seeing an uptick of baked good recipes on social media now that the air is a little bit cooler.
 We know there’s a time and place for the classics but can also appreciate a healthy baking hack!
-Read on to learn about some simple ways to make a swap and how to ensure you still end up with a delicious final product.
+Read on to learn about some simple ways to make a swap and how to ensure you still end up with a delicious final flaxseed product.

 Replace Up to Half the Flour with Smooth Whole-Milled Flaxseed